Pimine/EasySwiftLayout/README.md

 ### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
-To integrate Alamofire into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate EasySwiftLayout into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "denandreychuk/EasySwiftLayout"